digital-land/technical-documentation/docs/architecture-and-infrastructure/architecture-decision-records/index.md

 the tests will extensive re-factoring to continue working

-## ADR - Coderabbit.ai Pilot for Submit Repository
+## ADR - Coderabbit.ai Pilot for Public Repositories Only

 **Date**: 2024/10/17